What is open data

 The ANZLIC Metadata Profile adopts established Australian / New Zealand and International Standards.
 Widespread adoption of the Profile will facilitate interoperability within and between agencies and jurisdictions, both within the region and internationally, by providing a consistent basis for communicating information about resources.
 This document provides the technical definition of the ANZLIC Metadata Profile.
 It is intended to provide technical experts with detailed information for software development and other technical purposes.
 See the ANZLIC website for more information on the ANZLIC metadata profile, or the standards and metadata pages of this toolkit for more information on standards and metadata in general.

-This page is maintained by the Department of Communications.
-Please contact email@example.com with any questions, comments or congratulations.
+This page is maintained by the Department of the Prime Minister and Cabinet.
+Please contact firstname.lastname@example.org with any questions, comments or congratulations.